davidpet/snippets/cpp/Collections/030 - Bitfields - explanation.md

 # Bitfields

 Bitfields in C++ are used to reduce the memory consumption when you know the exact width of the data.
 They are defined inside a structure where the number of bits are also mentioned.
 The syntax is `unsigned int variable_name : number_of_bits;`.

+A bitfield is a set of adjacent bits within a single implementation-defined storage unit.
+You can use bitfields to store several objects in a compact space when you know the exact width.

-In the above code, we have a structure `BitField` with three bitfields `is_enabled`, `type`, and `id` with 1, 4, and 27 bits respectively.
+In the code, we have a structure `BitField` with three bitfields `is_enabled`, `type`, and `id` with 1, 4, and 27 bits respectively.

 In the `main` function, we create an object `bf` of `BitField` and assign values to the bitfields.
 We then print the values.